 Start with the least abrasive solutions first.

 If a dry towel works, stop there.
 If a moist towel works, stop there.
-If you need something more, consult the manual to find out what that should be.
+If you need something more, consult the store to find out what that should be.

 The first rule of thumb is to never use detergents or any products containing solvents or oils.
 Still, there are plenty of safe and effective leather cleaners on the market.